vuw-snap/SNAP-decisions-quarto/README.md

    git push https://github.com/vuw-snap/SNAP-decisions.git main <br/>
    Note: Again, you may prefer to push via ssh, make sure to setup a key and change the git remote setting from https to ssh.

-The website will automatically update itself soon after you push to SNAP-decision.git
+The website will automatically update soon after you push changes to SNAP-decision.git

 ## Adding a blog post to the website

-Most changes to the website will involve adding a blog post.
+The most common change to the website will involve adding/editing a blog post.
-This involves adding a new (suitably names) sub-directory to the "posts/" directory.
+For a new blog post you'll need to create a new (suitably named) sub-directory to the "posts/" directory.
-Within the new sub-directory create an index.qmd and fill it out with the blog post content (you may wish to start by copying the index.qmd from an existing blog post).
+Within the new sub-directory, create an index.qmd file and fill it out with the blog post content (you may wish to start by copying the index.qmd from an existing blog post).
-If you are including an image or two (which is encouraged!) pop them in the subdirectory also and make sure the index.qmd refers to them.
+If you are including an image or two (which is encouraged!) copy them into the blog sub-directory and make sure the index.qmd refers to them.
-Once you are done you can compile, check and publish the webpages (see above).
+Once you are done you can compile/render the html, preview/check and publish the webpages (see above).
 If you are uncomfortable doing this last step, one of the regular website maintainers/contributors can help or do this for you!